Welcome To The “Ramadan For Kids” Series (Part 2 Activities)

-If you haven’t already, you can check out Part 1: 5 Tips for Celebrating Ramadan with Kids here and download the FREE Ramadan Ready Kids Pack.
+If you haven’t already, you can check out Part 1: Celebrating Ramadan with Kids here and download the FREE Ramadan printables.

 Ok, so you’ve set up your decorations and have hopefully got your kids excited and ready for Ramadan.